revivalist777/milleniumclub/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the deliond tests manually, launch src/test/test_delion .
+To run the millenniumclubcoind tests manually, launch src/test/test_millenniumclubcoin .

-To add more deliond tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more millenniumclubcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the delion-qt tests manually, launch src/qt/test/delion-qt_test
+To run the millenniumclubcoin-qt tests manually, launch src/qt/test/millenniumclubcoin-qt_test

-To add more delion-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more millenniumclubcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.